10 Minute Dirt Cake

 Instructions

-2. Start by combining pudding mix and milk in a stand mixer (affiliate link) and mix on medium for 5 minutes.
+1. Using a stand mixer (affiliate link), combine the pudding mix and milk and mix on a medium speed for 5 minutes.

 • Prep Time: 10 minutes